Where is the Cross Hammock manufactured?

 All Cross Hammocks have an head zone adjustable with whoopie slings - so that you can either lie flat or with a raised upper body.
 In addition the ridgeline of the netless standard mat can be adjusted in length - but please not longer than 1.80 m (6'), otherwise the forces are distributed too unfavourably and you could damage your Cross Hammock.

-Evo loops are more durable and lighter than karabiners, but are even easier to use.
-They are therefore ideally suited as a connection between side cords, ridgeline and tree straps.
-Evoloops weigh 4 g each.
+Evo Loops are more durable and lighter than karabiners, and even easier to use.
+They are therefore ideally suited as a connection between the side cords, ridgeline and tree straps.
+Evo Loops weigh 4 g each.
+This means that the suspension of the Cross Hammock does not require a single metal part.

 What do I have to do if the side cords get tangled up?